The Definitive Guide to Implement Your IT Self-Service Portal

 Self-service is nothing new.
 We've all become accustomed to being able to serve ourselves in a variety of situations, such as when we're shopping or banking.
 And when it comes to IT, self-service is not only desirable but expected.
 To solve this need, all you need is a self-service portal, and the rest will come.

 More and more organizations are turning to IT self-service portals as a way of providing their users with quick access to support, information, and resources – which, in turn, reduces the number of submitted tickets.
-In fact, according to the latest HappySignals report, service portal happiness increased in several points, showing that users find it useful.
+In fact, according to a survey by Hubspot, 73% of users want to be able to solve issues independently.

 So, if you haven’t already implemented it in your company, this guide will help you set up your own self-service portal on InvGate Service Management easily and effectively.
 Let’s get to work!